MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

     3. Provide App name and Launcher name for your application

-    4. Click on “All Settings” and increment your App version and App Version Code by 1 from the version of your existing app, else do not increment the value.
+    4. Click on “All Settings” and increment your App version and App Version Code by 1 from the version of your existing app, if creating the app for first time do not increment the value.

         :::image type="content" source="../../media/PWA_migration.png" alt-text="pwamigration1":::